-The IB is highly regarded by universities in over 110 countries (including all Australian tertiary institutions) and taught in more than 4000 secondary schools worldwide including over 150 Australian senior secondary colleges.
-19 Victorian Schools offer the IB Diploma.
-IB students are assessed against the same criteria no matter where they study.
 The course of study is designed for students aged between sixteen and nineteen.
 The IB aims to provide students of different linguistic, cultural and educational backgrounds with the intellectual, social and critical perspectives necessary for the world that lies ahead of them.
 It is recommended that students undertaking the IB be 'all-rounders' with ability and interests across the different subject groups (outlined below).
 The grades achieved reflect a student's performance relative to international standards and are not influenced by how well other students do.